Shimizu-Technology/recipe-mobile/README.md

 - **Personal Notes** - Add private notes to your recipes
 - **Manual Entry** - Add your own recipes with photo upload

+### Cook Mode 🍳
+- **Step-by-Step View** - Focus on one step at a time with large text
+- **Screen Stays On** - No more tapping to keep the screen awake
+- **Built-in Timers** - Auto-detects times in steps, tap to start
+  - Pause, resume, reset, stop controls
+  - Vibration alert when timer completes
+- **Ingredients Reference** - Quick slide-up view of all ingredients
+- **Swipe Navigation** - Swipe or tap to move between steps
+- **Completion Celebration** - 🎉 when you finish the recipe

 ## Project Structure

 ```